isomerpages/mof-vital/media-library/publications/_posts/2022-04-04-post-Blog post by UiPath: Serving the public better with smart robots.md

 "Trust is something that is under a lot of pressure with the government,” said Burrows.
 “If people feel comfortable with how you are handling their issues, then you can successfully complete the mission.
 The return on investment is more than time and money in the public service, it has to be quality of service."
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	<a href="https://www.uipath.com/product/chatbots-automation">Call center chatbots</a> lay a foundation for public agencies to implement smarter robots.
+	Call center chatbots lay a foundation for public agencies to implement smarter robots.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-With a combination of <a href="https://www.uipath.com/blog/artificial-intelligence">artificial intelligence</a> (AI), machine learning (ML), and RPA, <a href="https://www.uipath.com/product/robots">UiPath robots</a> are able to enhance public service delivery.
+With a combination of artificial intelligence (AI), machine learning (ML), and RPA, UiPath robots are able to enhance public service delivery.
 Robots empower public agencies to be more agile and resilient because the bots are trained to understand what people see on screens and react accordingly.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 As smart robots take on additional tedious tasks, employees gain extra time to think about how to engage people better and create citizen-centric public services.
 “The key driver is to look at how we reshape the whole customer engagement,” said Boris Krumrey, Global Vice President of Automation Innovations at UiPath.